opstract/devops-training/part-4-tasks/ch-16-filters/tasks.md

 Sameer
 Ali

-replace all Sameer with with Linux using sed,then delete linux word using sed too
+then replace all Sameer with with Linux using sed,then delete linux word using sed too